flutter/website/src/get-started/install/help.md

 __Explanation and suggestions__

 The issue is related to networking.
-Here are a few things you can try to troubleshoot this:
+Try the following instructions to troubleshoot:

 *   Check your internet connection.
 Make sure that you are connected to the internet and that your connection is stable.
 *   Restart your devices, including your computer and networking equipment.
-*   Use a VPN.
-A VPN can help to bypass any restrictions that may be preventing you from connecting to the network.
+*   Use a VPN to help to bypass any restrictions that might prevent you from connecting to the network.
-*   If you have tried all of these steps and you are still getting the error, print out verbose logs with the `flutter doctor -v` command and ask for help in one of the [community support channels][].
+*  If you have tried all of these steps and are still getting the error, print out verbose logs with the `flutter doctor -v` command and ask for help in one of the [community support channels][].

 ## Community support